-In this blog post we focus on the terp region (a terp being an artificial settlement platform/mound).
-The terp culture existed in the northwest of the region of Flanders in Belgium, in the north of the Netherlands, in the northwest of Germany, and in the southwest of the region of Jutland in Denmark.
-This saltmarsh culture is as old as 2,600 years, when the first mounds were raised.
-After the Romans arrived at the beginning of the common era, we learn the names of these coastal dwellers, these earthmovers.
-It was the territory of the Frisii or Fresones ‘Frisians’ in the west, and the Chauci more to the east living along the Wadden Sea coast.
+In this blog post, we focus on the terp region – a terp being an artificial settlement platform/mound.
+The salt-marsh terp culture existed in the northwest of the region of Flanders in Belgium, in the north of the Netherlands, in the northwest of Germany, and in the southwest of the region of Jutland in Denmark.
+This tidal-marshland culture is as old as 2,600 years, when the first dwelling mounds were raised.
+After the Romans arrived at the beginning of the Common Era, we learn the names of these coastal dwellers, of these earthmovers.
+It was the territory of the Frisians, called Frisii or Fresones by the Romans, in the west, and the Chauci more to the east, both living alongside the Wadden Sea coast.

-After the Roman Period and the Migration Age, the whole area between Sincfala, i.e. inlet the Zwin in the region of Flanders, and the River Weser had become territory of the Frisians.
+After the Roman Period and the Migration Age that followed, the whole area between Sincfala, i.e. the inlet Zwin in the region of Flanders, and the River Weser, had become the territory of the Frisians.
 Also, much of the Wadden Sea coast of the state of Schleswig-Holstein was colonized by Frisians from the Early Middle Ages onward.
-This is the region known today as Nordfriesland.
-Albeit cultural Frisian, the region of Nordfriesland was never part of political Frisia.
-From the High Middle Ages onward, Frisia west of the River Vlie had become under control of the counts of Flanders and of Holland.
+This is the region known today as Nordfriesland ‘North Frisia.’
+Albeit culturally Frisian, the region of Nordfriesland was never part of political Tota Frisia.
+From the High Middle Ages onward, Frisia west of the River Vlie had come under the control of the counts of Flanders and Holland.
 The remainder of Frisia encompassed the area between the River Vlie and the River Weser.
-In other words, the current provinces of Friesland and Groningen in the Netherlands, and the region of Ostfriesland including the area Butjadingen and Stadland in Germany.
-Land Wursten, the marshlands bordering the River Weser to the east, was cultural Frisian too, but not part of Ostfriesland.
+In other words, the current provinces of Friesland and Groningen in the Netherlands, and the region of Ostfriesland, including the region of Butjadingen and Stadland, in Germany.
+Land Wursten, the marshlands bordering the River Weser to the east, were a cultural Frisian region, too, but not part of the region of Ostfriesland.

-This territory more or less would continue to be the status quo until the end of the fifteenth century, when the remainder of Frisia was dissolved too.
+This territory of Frisia more or less would continue to be the status quo until the end of the fifteenth century, when this remainder of Frisia was dissolved, too.

-The second-century AD Roman historian Tacitus wrote about the religious, pagan practices of the Germanic tribes in general.
-For example, that the people did not depict their idols as humans, and that they worshiped their gods in open-air somewhere at a lo, an open spot in a forest (Van Renswoude 2021).
+The second-century AD Roman historian Tacitus (ca 56-117) wrote about the religious, pagan practices of the Germanic tribes in general.
+For example, he noted that the people did not depict their idols as humans and that they worshiped their gods in open-air settings, somewhere at a lo, an open spot in a forest (Van Renswoude 2021).
 Women could be fortune-tellers and could possess the gift of prophecy.
-Casting lots and human sacrifice was also part of Germanic rituals.
-White horses, living 'freely' in the woods, warned people, and predicted future events.
-There is, unfortunately, very limited information about the gods the Frisians worshiped, both the Frisii and the Frisiavones.
+Casting lots and human sacrifice were also part of Germanic rituals.
+White horses, living ‘freely’ in the woods, warned people and predicted future events.
+There is, unfortunately, very limited information about the gods the Frisians worshiped, both the Frisii in the north and west of the Netherlands and the Frisiavones in the southwest.
 Several names of idols and matres we do know, but here our knowledge basically ends.

-Almost 200 so-called oracle rods, being used to cast lots with, have been recovered, especially in the northwest of Germany and in the north of the Netherlands.
+Almost two-hundred so-called oracle rods, being used to cast lots with, have been recovered, especially in the northwest of Germany and in the north of the Netherlands.
 These are dated from the Roman Period into the Middle Ages.
 Oracle rods that have been preserved are made of silver, bronze, bone or horn.
-According to the same Tacitus, oracle rods were made of branches of fruit-bearing trees.
+According to the same Tacitus mentioned above, oracle rods were made of branches of fruit-bearing trees.
 It might these wooden lots did not survive the passage of time, of course.
+Hence hard to trace for archaeologists.

-The pagan practice of casting lots was even incorporated into the late-eighth-century codex Lex Frisionum.
-The Lex Frisionum is the codification of the laws of the Frisians, and was ordered by the Frankish kingdom.
-The powerful Christian realm to which Frisia was subjected by then.
+The pagan practice of casting lots was even incorporated into the late-eighth-century codex Lex Frisionum, meaning ‘law of the Frisians’.
+The Lex Frisionum is the codification of the unwritten laws and legal practices of the Frisian people, and was ordered by the king of Francia.
+The Frankish kingdom was the most powerful Christian realm in Europe in the Early Middle Ages, to which Frisia was subjected since the beginning of the eighth century.
 Therefore, the pagan practice of casting lots was modified in the Lex Frisionum as being a sign of God to determine who was guilty when, for example, in a riot someone was killed (Hines 2021).
-Besides, are we not talking about 'it is someone's destiny' and do we not all love the lottery to this very day?
-Casting lots, therefore, a pagan practice that survived Christianization.
+It feels like a compromise — a pagan practice reframed and incorporated into the Christian laws of the Frankish kingdom.
+Besides, are we not talking about ‘it is someone’s destiny,’ and do we not all love the lottery to this very day?
+Casting lots, therefore, is a pagan practice that survived Christianization.
+Too deeply rooted.

 Not only mankind was submitted to lot or destiny.
-Interestingly, gods and deities too.
-This makes one wonder: what was lot then?
+Interestingly, gods and deities, too.
+This makes one wonder: what was lot or fate then?
 Maybe it was the Fates of Greek mythology.
 The Fates, a trio of goddesses, determined the destiny of each and every human.
 One of the three goddesses was Clotho.
-It made wool and spun the so-called Thread of Life.
+She made wool and spun the so-called Thread of Life.
 Goddess Lachesis measured the length of the thread.
-Goddess Atropos cut the thread with its shears, meaning death.
-And, was it not the three wool-spinning maidens in Germanic mythology that lived next to the well Urđr below the tree Uggdrasil?
-The maidens were named Urđr, Verđandi and Skuld, successively ‘what once was’, ‘what is born to be’ and ‘what will be’.
+In other words, she determined how long some would live.
+Goddess Atropos cut the thread with her shears, signifying death.
+In addition, was it not the three wool-spinning maidens in Germanic mythology that lived next to the well Urđr below the tree Yggdrasill?
+The maidens were named Urđr, Verđandi, and Skuld, successively ‘what once was’, ‘what is born to be’, and ‘what will be’.
 Parallels with the Greek Fates are there, of course.

 Wool production, by the way, was a major and crucial economic activity in the society of Frisia, and its handicraft was protected by the Lex Frisionum mentioned above.
 If, for example, you would hurt a spinster, you had to face very severe punishment.
-For more, check our blog posts Haute couture from the salt marsh and Come to rescue The Rolling Sheep.
+For more about the production of wool in medieval Frisia, check our blog posts Haute couture from the salt marshes and Come to rescue The Rolling Sheep.

-In European folklore, spinning and weaving wool was linked to the world of fairies and myths.
+In European folklore, spinning and weaving wool were linked to the world of fairies and myths.
 Scottish weavers offered milk to the Highland fairy named Loireag.
 Then there is the Germanic winter spirit called Berchta, also known as Perchta, Frau Holle, or Mother Hulda.
-In this fairy tale the stepdaughter is pricked by a spinning wheel, which sets the events in motion.
-Also, Sleeping Beauty, or Toarnroaske or Doornroosje, is pricked by a spinning wheel.
-In Wales exists the fairy spinner Gwarwyn-a-Throt and in Ireland the fairy spinner Girle Guairle.
-Furthermore, in medieval Scandinavia a female spirit called Seidr existed, meaning 'thread'.
+In this fairy tale, the stepdaughter is pricked by a spinning wheel, which sets the events in motion.
+Sleeping Beauty, also known as Toarnroaske or Doornroosje in the Mid Frisian and Dutch language, respectively, is pricked by a spinning wheel as well.
+In Wales exists the fairy spinner Gwarwyn-a-Throt, and in Ireland the fairy spinner Girle Guairle.
+Furthermore, in medieval Scandinavia, a female spirit called Seidr existed, meaning ‘thread’.

 What were the gods of the early Frisians?

-Firstly, the goddess Baduhenna.
-Known from the Battle of Baduhenna in AD 24.
-A battle just north of the modern city of Amsterdam, between the Frisii 'Frisians' and the Roman Army, with on Roman side a body-count of 1,300 soldiers, again, according to the Roman historian Tacitus.
-Maybe he exaggerated a bit.
+Firstly, the goddess Baduhenna is known from the Battle of Baduhenna in AD 24, a battle just north of the modern city of Amsterdam between the Frisians and the Romans, with a body count of 1,300 soldiers on the Roman side, according to the Roman historian Tacitus.
+Maybe he exaggerated a bit; no statistics of the Frisians have been recorded, probably because these were of no interest to the Romans.

 Secondly, the goddess Hludana.
-Known from an inscription found in the town of Xanten at the Lower River Rhine in Germany.
-But also from an inscription found at the village of Beetgum in the province Friesland.
-Perhaps Hludana was worshiped by the Frisii living in the northwest of the Netherlands.
+Known from an inscription found at the town of Xanten at the Lower River Rhine in Germany.
+But also from an inscription found at the village of Beetgum in the province of Friesland.
+Perhaps Hludana was worshiped by the Frisians living in the northwest of the Netherlands.

 The inscription reads: "To the goddess Hludana, the fishing contractors, when Quintus Valerius Secundus acted as tenant, fulfilled their vow willingly and deservedly."

 Fourthly, the goddess Nehalennia.
-Known from the hundreds of stone-altar parts found in the waters near the towns of Domburg and Colijnsplaat, both in the province of Zeeland in the southwest of the Netherlands.
+Known from the hundreds of stone altar pieces found in the waters near the towns of Domburg and Colijnsplaat, both in the province of Zeeland in the southwest of the Netherlands.
 This used to be the territory of the Frisiavones, the so-called Romanized Frisians (IJssennagger 2017).
 The element avo means ‘belonging to/descending from’.
 So, the people belonging to/descending from the Frisians (Neumann 2008).
-Not only Frisians, but 'foreign' skippers and traders traveling to Britannia from Trier, Cologne, Nijmegen, etc., made offerings too to Nehalennia for a safe passage sailing the English Channel from Domburg and Colijnsplaat to Britannia.
-Read also our blog post Walcheren Island: once Sodom and Gomorrah of the North Sea to learn more about Nehalennia.
+Not only Frisians, but ‘foreign’ skippers and traders travelling to Britannia from Trier, Cologne, Nijmegen, etc., also made offerings to Nehalennia for safe passage sailing the English Channel from Domburg and Colijnsplaat to Britannia.
+Read also our blog post Walcheren Island.
+Once Sodom and Gomorrah of the North Sea to learn more about Nehalennia.

 Of all the gods mentioned above, we do not suggest these were specific Frisian gods.
-We merely explained these were Germanic-Celtic gods worshiped (too) by the Frisians.
+We merely explained these were Germanic-Celtic gods (also) worshiped by Frisians.
 And not even that conclusion is definitive.

 By the way, Saint Wulfram is also known from the famous failed baptism of King Radbod.
 For this piece of history read our blog post Finally, King Redbad made his point in the European Commission – via Facebook.

-The image presented above of the so-called Boerdam mask (Boerdam is a hamlet in the province of Groningen), is easily associated with pagan rituals.
-However, when a school class asked the professor why it was not just made for fun, he not really had any arguments against it (Nijdam 2021).
+The image presented above of the so-called Boerdam mask (Boerdam is a hamlet in the province of Groningen) is easily associated with pagan rituals.
+However, when a school class asked the professor why it was not just made for fun, he did not really have any arguments against it (Nijdam 2021).

-Not any different from today, for terp dwellers too it was important that their land, farmyards and houses were free from evil spirits and souls, and from infectious diseases and sickness.
-They did not use face masks.
-The concept for protection they used might have been a barrier model.
-Similar as the innovative models still being used by wise policymakers on security, defence and migration.
-Or like the force fields in '80s science fiction movies or video games.
-The old Frisians too drew imaginary circles, with the hearth of the house annex farmstead being the center.
+Not any different from today, for terp dwellers, too, it was important that their land, farmyards, and houses were free from evil spirits and souls, and from infectious diseases and sickness.
+They did not use face masks nor vaccinations.
+The concept for protection the ancient Frisians used might have been a barrier model.
+Drawing imaginary circles, with the hearth of the house annex farmstead being the center.
+Similar to the innovative models still being used by wise policymakers on security, defence, and migration.
+Or like the force fields in ’80s science fiction movies or video games.
 Maybe all this illustrates that a concentric barrier model is an innate template of the human brain.
-Remember being a child in your bed a night, afraid for spooks and stuff, and how you designed fictional barriers around you and your bed as well?
+Remember being a child in your bed at night, afraid of spooks and stuff, and how you designed fictional barriers around you and your bed as well?

-The concentric barrier model fits very well with the physical, radial lay-out of a terp village.
+The, whether or not universal, concentric barrier model fits very well with the physical, radial layout of a terp village.
 An artificial, mostly circular mound on the flat and treeless tidal marshlands.

 The first, outer ring was the salt marsh bordering the sea.
-The surrounding land started with soft mud, and toward the terp settlement it gradually became more solid and suitable for cattle to graze and even crops to grow on.
-Often, the more inland tidal marshlands were protected with low dykes, so-called summer dykes, which offered protection against the regular, daily flooding.
-Springtides and storm floods kept inundating the marshlands despite the summer dykes.
-Think of ten to twenty times yearly.
+The surrounding land started with soft mud, and towards the terp settlement, it gradually became more solid and suitable for cattle to graze and even crops to grow on.
+Often, the more inland tidal marshlands were protected with low dykes, so-called summer dykes, which offered protection against the more regular flooding.
+Spring tides and storm floods, however, kept inundating the marshlands despite the summer dykes, reckon of ten to twenty times yearly.

 The third ring, or inner circle, was the terp village with houses and fresh water wells.
-Wells often contained deposits too, like spoke wheels, horse heads, etc. Probably, also with a ritual meaning.
+Wells often contained deposits, too, like spoke wheels, horse heads, etc. Probably also with a ritual meaning.
 An interesting artifact has been found in a dung pit in the terp of the village of Wartena in the province of Friesland, namely a wooden phallus.
-It is dated the Roman Period.
+It is dated to the Roman Period.

-When it comes to ward off evil spirits, souls, sicknesses and death, the hearth was the center of all three circles.
-The hearth itself was protected as well, testifying frequent deposits found underneath it.
-Sometimes pieces of wooden wheels were excavated.
-If interested in why wheels were buried and sacred, read our blog post Celtic-Frisian heritage: there's no dealing with the Wheel of Fortune.
-Remember from this blog post: do not mess with wheels when you are in Frisia!
+When it comes to warding off evil spirits, souls, sickness, and death, the hearth was the center of all three circles.
+The hearth itself was protected as well, as evidenced by frequent deposits found underneath it.
+Sometimes, pieces of wooden wheels were excavated from beneath the hearth.
+If you are interested in why wheels were buried and considered sacred, read our blog post Celtic-Frisian heritage – there’s no dealing with the Wheels of Fortune.
+Take note of our warning from that blog post: do not mess with wheels when you are in Frisia!

 first line of defence